percona/pmm-doc/docs/how-to/configure.md

 ### Check that you are a member of an existing Platform organization
 1. Log in to [Percona Platform](https://portal.percona.com) using your Percona Account.
-2. On the *Getting Started page*, check that the *Create organization* step shows an option to view your organization. <br/> If you see an option to create a new organization instead, your Percona Account is not linked to any organization yet.
+2. On the *Getting Started page*, check that the *Create organization* step shows an option to view your organization.

+If you see an option to create a new organization instead, your Percona Account is not linked to any organization yet.
 If this is the case, contact your account administrator, or create a new organization for your Percona Account.

 ### Set the public address of your PMM server
-1. In PMM, go to the *Advanced Settings*.
+1. In PMM, go to *Settings > Advanced Settings*.
 2. Enter your address/hostname or click *Get from browser* to enable your browser to automatically detect and populate this field.
 3. Save the changes.